Skip to content

 • Orchestration via files on disk so any role can read everything anytime.

-• Per-role prompts maintained as markdown, so improvements compound without code changes.
+• Per-role prompts as markdown, so improvements compound without code changes.

 • Observability: cost-per-feature, decision-parse ghost rate, role-by-role timing.